boto/botocore/README.rst

 Notices
 -------

-On 2026-04-29, support for Python 3.9 will end for Boto3.
+On 2026-04-29, support for Python 3.9 will end for Botocore.
 This follows the Python Software Foundation `end of support <https://peps.python.org/pep-0596/#lifespan>`__ for the runtime which occurred on 2025-10-31.